3M0T1NG{/n3tw0rk1ng}

 Maclean MC-773 & Maclean MC-825 straps, three Samsung Galaxy S9 smartphones, iPhone 14 Pro, iPhone 12 mini, iPhone X, four Optoma short-throw beamers, datapath, TP-Link router, XXL hanging gray projection mesh

 Which space-time emerges from recoding the “I” in individual_neoliberal?
 A technogenetic matrix has been choreographed to rehearse this inquiry.
 3M0T1NG{/n3tw0rk1ng} (“emoting/networking”) works with a modular nexus of moving collaborators in a transindividual and ceremonial equation, constantly recomputing personal networking devices and dis-re-embodied emoticons in a multi-/intra-entity, emo-techno-social soma.
 Intimations of eye-contact and image-selves disconnect essentialized “truths” from individualized feelings and expressions.
-Rendered are psychic dissociations from hegemonic_colonized emotionality, re-queering inter-relational communications and psychotherapies in “real” (hallucinatory) and “virtual” (sensational) time.
+Rendered are psychic dissociations from habituated emotionality, re-queering inter-relational communications and psychotherapies in “real” (hallucinatory) and “virtual” (sensational) time.

 “For technogenesis to occur, what must be sought is a way to foreground the effects of unknowability that are virtually present in all movement.
 The incipiency of movement’s emergence must be tapped. […] Sensing bodies in movement are open systems that reach-toward one another sensingly, becoming through these relational matrices.
 As these bodies individuate relationally, they evolve beyond their ontological status, becoming ontogenetic.
 Technogenesis is the dynamic becoming of the sensing body in movement.”